How To Get A Mortgage Preapproval

-Once you’ve submitted all your information to the lender, you can expect to receive your loan estimate within 3 business days, though this may be much shorter if you use an online mortgage lender.
-The loan estimate will let you know whether you’ve been preapproved and for how much.
+Once you’ve submitted all your information to the lender, expect to receive your loan estimate within 3 business days.
+Although this may be much shorter if you use an online mortgage lender.
+The Loan Estimate gives details on the potential cost of the loan and is necessary for preapproval.

 Preapproval isn’t just for your lender.
-Knowing how much mortgage you can expect to take out is also highly beneficial to you as a home buyer, and it can help you narrow down and focus on your best options.
+Knowing how much mortgage you can expect to take out is also highly beneficial to you as a home buyer.
+It can also help you narrow down and focus on your best options.

 That means the best time to get preapproved is at the start of your home buying journey.
-If you know you’re in the market for a new home, apply for preapproval early to get a picture of your mortgage options and show agents you’re a serious buyer.
+If you’re ready, apply early to see your mortgage loan options and show agents that you’re a serious buyer.

 Preapproval usually requires a hard inquiry into your credit.
-While this may cause your credit score to drop slightly, getting preapproved won’t hurt your credit in a significant way.
-Subsequent inquiries from other mortgage lenders within the same time period (usually about 45 days) won’t affect your score at all.
-And best of all, Rocket Mortgage usually only requires a soft pull at this point in your mortgage journey, and soft pulls have no effect on credit.
+While this may cause your credit score to drop slightly, getting preapproved for a mortgage won’t hurt your credit significantly.
+Subsequent inquiries from other mortgage lenders typically within 45 days won’t affect your score at all.
+Rocket Mortgage usually only requires a soft pull at this point, and soft pulls have no effect on credit.